 Meals are available for all students at the cafeteria or other food service facilities on both campuses.
 A system of coupons (chits) is used for such purchases.
-Students residing on campus are required to purchase chits equivalent to their approximate needs for the year.
+Students residing on campus are required to purchase 14 books per term for two (2) consecutive terms.
 These chits may be transferred or used to pay for guest meals.
 They cannot be redeemed at year-end if unused.
 Students residing off-campus may purchase books of chits in denominations suitable to their needs.